wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 ### /token
 {:.api .api-operation}

-{% api_operation post /oauth2/v1/token %}

-{% api_operation post /oauth2/**${authorizationServerId}**/v1/token %}
+{% api_operation post ${baseUrl}/v1/token %}

 The API returns access tokens, ID tokens, and refresh tokens, depending on the request parameters.

-> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
-For more information, see (jakub.todo).
+> This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
+For more information, see [Composing Your Base URL](#composing-your-base-url).

 #### Request Parameters